Are you planning a California Road Trip with kids? Here is where our second Cali road trip kicked off!

 And it’s cheesy – quite literally – but we love visiting the Cheesecake Factory at the top of Macy’s in Union Square, which has killer views and a family-friendly menu.
 Where else are you going to find a chocolate and Oreo cheesecake that comes in at over 1,000 calories per slice?

+If you’re kicking off your California road trip with kids in the city, see if you can delay collecting your car for a few days.
 I don’t use a car in the city – if you stay near Union Square (this time we were in the Marriott, which was perfectly good) you’re well within walking distance to the downtown shopping district, North Beach, Coit Tower and the piers.
 This year we also spotted that SF has a bike share scheme like London’s – you can pay $10 a day and get unlimited use of the bikes for trips of up to 30 minutes – longer trips cost $4 per 30 minutes.

 We only picked up our unexpectedly tank-like rental car as we were leaving the city.
 The porter at our hotel actually shouted at me, “You all alone?
 Driving?
 You brave lady!
 Australians very brave!”
 People here always think Northerners are Aussies, I’m not sure why.
 Anyway.